beldougie/london-weather/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Please see the [original documentation](https://github.com/facebook/create-react-app#user-guide) for information about the underlying build/dev appraoch.
+Key points are included below.

 ## Install and Run